From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: NEUTRINO AND STANDARD MODEL

-imply the spinorial formulation of general relativity.
+Let us now turn to the origin\cite{RAG1999} of the three elementary particle generations (families).
+The three particle generations are a consequence of the gravity potentials of these solitons which emerge through the Einstein metric $g_{\mu \nu }$ (\ref{g-1}).
+It is well known that the Einstein metric $g_{\mu \nu }=\eta _{ab}e_{\mu }^{a}e_{\nu }^{b}$, where $e_{\mu }^{a}$\ are the four Cartan moving frames.
+They are defined\cite{CHAND} up to a local $ SO(1,3)$ transformation $e_{\mu }^{\prime a}=S_{b}^{a}e_{\mu }^{b}$ which generates and relates the Cartan connection with the ordinary metric $g_{\mu \nu }$ connection.
+Newman and Penrose\cite{P-R} have noticed that assuming a null tetrad, the Cartan formalism acquires very useful properties easily applied to the radiation problems.
+In this formalism the LCR-structure coincides with the existence of two geodetic and shear-free null congruences, which have the simple form $\kappa =\sigma =\lambda =\nu =0$.
+Besides, the use of the spinor dyad ($o^{A},\imath ^{B}$) through the relations (\ref{g-10}) imply the spinorial formulation of general relativity.
 I have already pointed out that a metric does not always admit two geodetic and shear-free congruences.
-In this case of metrics, using an arbitrary non geodetic and shear-free null tetrad, the spinor form of the conformal tensor $\Psi _{ABCD} $ can always be defined, and it admits two spinors ($\lambda ^{A1},\lambda ^{B2}$), which satisfy the relations (\ref{g-17}).
+In this case of metrics, using an arbitrary non geodetic and shear-free null tetrad, the spinor form of the conformal tensor $\Psi _{ABCD}$ can always be defined, and it admits two spinors ($\lambda ^{A1},\lambda ^{B2}$), which satisfy the relations (\ref {g-17}).
 In the linearized gravity approximation they become the spinors of the first two rows of the homogeneous coordinates of $G_{4,2}$.
 Hence locally, a non-conformally flat metric compatible with an LCR-structure has at most four geodetic and shear-free null congruences, i.e. at most four branches (sheets).
 Every two of them determine a LCR-structure.
 From the Petrov classification\cite{P-R}, we have the types of spacetime with four (type I), three (type II), two double (type D) and a triple (type III) principal null directions.
 Apparently the electron and the neutrino solitons correspond to type D spacetimes.
-The fact that I have not found\cite{RAG2008b} static LCR-structures for cubic and quartic Kerr polynomials, suggest us to correspond the decaying muon and tau generations to the two Petrov types II and I respectively.
+The fact that I have not found\cite {RAG2008b} static LCR-structures for cubic and quartic Kerr polynomials, suggests us to correspond the decaying muon and tau generations to the two Petrov types II and I respectively.
 The soliton stability is assured by the different degrees of the quadric (electron and its neutrino), cubic (muon and its neutrino) and quartic (tau and its neutrino) algebraic surfaces.
 The internal stability of each flavor is assured by the different relative invariants.